Imagine a diet where you can eat pizza, cheesecake, hamburger, peanut butter, Nutella, ice cream, chocolate or anything you wish and you stay lean.

 Developing the discipline of counting what you eat is not that difficult.
 Once you get used to it, it will take 5 minutes of your daily time.
 People will spend 3 hours a day watching TV which doesn’t have any benefits other than killing time but not spend 5 minutes counting calories for keeping their bodies in shape.

 Don’t be one of those people.
 You have only one body.
 Take good care of it.
 Develop the discipline to count your macros and eat anything you want.

 Jack is fed up with being overweight and he decides to lose weight.
 He chooses to eat a clean diet with whole foods.
 He manages to lose a few pounds but the diet is harder than he thought.
 One night, he is invited to a dinner and he can’t resist eating a whole pizza and he finishes his dinner with a generous portion of dessert.
 Since he thinks he already fucked his diet up, he stops dieting altogether and goes back to his old ways.

 Overly restrictive diets have this problem.
-Almost all the pleasurable foods are off limits.
+Almost all pleasurable foods are off-limits.
 The dieter will one day cave in and eat some of these foods.
 He will think that all his efforts are now negated and he will quit dieting.